Your guide to understanding K-12 Classroom Management

 - And, finally, what is LanSchool classroom management software?

 Classroom management refers to the techniques and skills teachers use to create and maintain appropriate student behavior, optimize student engagement, and ensure their classes run smoothly.

-In the same way that any manager is expected to establish and enforce rules of engagement to ensure workers remain productive, teachers should pro-actively manage their students to keep instruction and learning on track.
+In the same way that any manager is expected to establish and apply rules of engagement to ensure workers remain productive, teachers should pro-actively manage their students to keep instruction and learning on track.

-With good classroom management, students are clear on the hierarchy of the classroom and its rules and expectations, regarding both their behavior and their completion of individual tasks throughout the day.
+With classroom management, students are clear on the hierarchy of the classroom and its rules and expectations, regarding both their behavior and their completion of individual tasks throughout the day.
 They are also clear on the consequences for violating those rules and expectations, and the teacher is consistent in enforcing those consequences when needed.